When LGSCO is the right route

 - Annual review delayed or final amended plan late

-- LA's complaint handling itself was inadequate
+- local authority's complaint handling itself was inadequate

 LGSCO vs SEND Tribunal — which route?